wdi-appstars/aisle_tou/README.md

 #### How to install and Run
 1. Got to GitHub and clone 'aisle_tou' repository
-2. Open your preferred PostgreSQL database
+2. Connect to PostgreSQL database
 3. 'bundle' the GEMfile
 4. Run the migration.sql file in Postgress to generate the rquired databases
 5. Run 'bundle exec rackup'